feerdd/Weather/README.md

 The primary goal of this project is to serve as a hands-on learning experience for mastering animation concepts within Xcode and Swift.
 By recreating the iOS Weather app interface, emphasis was placed on understanding and implementing various animation techniques to achieve visually appealing effects.

 ## Features

-- Recreated iOS Weather app UI screen with animations.
+- **Recreated iOS Weather app UI screen with animations.**
-- Animations implemented using SpriteKit, utilizing SKScene, nodes, and particles.
+- **Animations implemented using SpriteKit, utilizing SKScene, nodes, and particles.**
-- Rain effect designed to simulate raindrops hitting and splashing over informational boxes.
+- **Rain effect designed to simulate raindrops hitting and splashing over informational boxes.**
-- Informational boxes displaying weather data.
+- **Informational boxes displaying weather data.**
-- Day and night alternation based on dark mode settings.
+- **Day and night alternation based on dark mode settings.**
+- **Three interfaces for day mode and three for night mode, accessible via scrollable navigation from the home screen within the tab view's page-style layout.**

 ## Technologies Used